 5 min. read

-Actor Ryan Reynolds, 45, went public this week about a colonoscopy he underwent that revealed a polyp – and his physician said the procedure likely saved his life.
+Actor Ryan Reynolds, 45, has gone public about a colonoscopy he underwent that revealed a polyp – and his physician said the procedure likely saved his life.
 The actor’s screening for colorectal cancer is bringing much attention to the importance of getting screened early.

 U.S. guidelines recommend that people 45 to 75 years of age be screened for colorectal cancer to reduce their risk of dying from this disease.
 Those who are at above-average risk should consult a physician and be screened at an even earlier age.